PHYT - Physical Therapy (PHYT)

 Enhance patient interaction through the development of professional communication skills, to develop appropriate documentation skills, and to foster a professional identity.

-Principles of physical therapy evaluation and treatment of people with orthopedic disorders involving the lumbar spine and/or lower extremity.
+Fundamental principles of physical therapy examination and evaluation for people with orthopedic disorders with an emphasis on lumbar spine and lower extremities.

 An advanced course to enhance physical therapy students’ knowledge of orthopedic examination tests and manual therapy interventions.
 Emphasis will be placed on diagnostic accuracy of special tests (sensitivity, specificity, likelihood ratios, reliability and validity), interpretation of the results, proper execution, and integration of manual techniques into clinical practice.